 Parents say executing their son’s murderer will bring them more pain.

-It was about 8:45 a.m. on Oct.
-16, 2006, when Storey and Mark Porter stood over Cherry, who pleaded: “Please!
+Law enforcement personnel argued that on the morning of Oct.
+16, 2006, Storey and his co-defendant Mark Porter stood over a kneeling Cherry, who pleaded: “Please!
 I gave you what you want.
 Don’t hurt me.”
-They refused, shot him twice in the head and twice in his legs and fled with $200 to $700.

 Storey and Porter were convicted of capital murder, but only Storey got the death penalty.
 Porter got life without parole after making a deal with the Tarrant County district attorney’s office.

 Christy Jack, one of the prosecutors who is now a partner at Varghese Summersett, told the Star-Telegram at the time the stay was issued that Storey's defense team was informed before the trial about how Cherry's parents felt about the death penalty in this case.